DFE-Digital/teaching-vacancies-design-history/app/posts/2024-03-01-allowing-hiring-staff-to-list-support-roles-on-the-service.md

 Hiring staff can now also use the  [candidate profiles](/categories/candidate_profiles) feature to find candidates for teaching, teaching support and non-teaching roles if candidates have set up a profile.

-We will be monitoring the impact of expanding the service to cater for all school roles so we can make sure the service works for a wider audience.
+We will be monitoring the impact of expanding the service to cater for all school roles.

 ## User needs